 US presidents may have an impact on market returns, but so do hundreds, if not thousands, of other factors—the actions of foreign leaders, a global pandemic, interest rate changes, rising and falling oil prices, and technological advances, just to name a few.
 Stocks have rewarded disciplined investors for decades, through Democratic and Republican presidencies.
 A well-balanced portfolio should be built to see multiple election cycles through and come out ahead, even during this strange time in our world.

-Don't allow your finances to add more uncertainty to your life.
-We can help you have peace of mind and clarity.
+Don't allow your finances to add more uncertainty to your life than necessary.
 Let's start a conversation today.

 1) The Wall Street Journal, August 16, 2020